Akil Baddoo Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 8.2 K/9, which ranks 25th in MLB.
+- The 8.2 strikeouts per nine innings put together by the Guardians pitching staff ranks 25th in MLB.

-- The Guardians' 3.98 team ERA ranks ninth among all league pitching staffs.
+- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.99).

-- The Guardians give up the second-fewest home runs in baseball (170 total, 1.1 per game).
+- Guardians pitchers combine to give up 172 home runs (1.1 per game), the fewest in the league.

-- Quantrill (3-7) takes the mound for the Guardians in his 19th start of the season.
-He has a 5.13 ERA in 94 2/3 innings pitched, with 55 strikeouts.
+- McKenzie gets the start for the Guardians, his fourth of the season.
+He is 0-2 with a 6.17 ERA and 15 strikeouts in 11 2/3 innings pitched.

-- In his last outing on Saturday against the Baltimore Orioles, the righty went four innings, allowing one earned run while surrendering five hits.
+- The righty's last appearance was on Sunday against the Baltimore Orioles, when he went 1 2/3 innings, surrendering three earned runs while allowing only one hit.

-- The 28-year-old has a 5.13 ERA and 5.2 strikeouts per nine innings in 18 games this season, while allowing a batting average of .274 to opposing hitters.
+- The 26-year-old has an ERA of 6.17, with 11.6 strikeouts per nine innings, in three games this season.
+Opponents are hitting .205 against him.

 © 2023 Data Skrive.
 All rights reserved.